 It uses automated bots to qualify leads, book meetings, and streamline the whole marketing process.
 This process is great for optimizing your workflow, not only improving your service for current customers but also improving the process of finding new ones.

 This useful app used to be called Busybot but recently went through a modern makeover.
 Use the simple command “/teamline” in a message to make tasks for yourself and others.

 It then allows you to easily manage your tasks in an integrated interface.
 The dashboard provides all the information you need on the current tasks.
 Teamline is a great app for Slack, especially for those who have Slack channels for individual projects.

-Nuzzel provides news from around the world as daily updates directly into your Slack channels.
+Nuzzel is a Slack app that provides news from around the world as daily updates directly into your Slack channels.

 Integrated right into the user interface, Nuzzel helps keeps you and your team up to date with all the latest from your industry.

-Asana is another great task-setting app for Slack.
+Asana is a great collaboration tool that can be used to send Slack messages.
 It allows you to simultaneously set and delegate tasks to members of your team.

 As well as this, its functionality means you can oversee and manage ongoing tasks, as well as see who is available for more work.

 This app is another that has quickly become a necessity among all who have tried it.

 Intercom synchs up all channels of communication directly into Slack’s interface.
 Through this single app you can talk to customers, leads, and anyone else via email, mobile, or chat.
 It’s a truly dynamic app that lets you instantly respond to any message from one place, no matter where it was sent.